 PRRSv is a devastating disease that causes significant animal suffering and billions of dollars in losses in global pig production annually.
 PRRSv cannot be effectively prevented or eliminated through traditional veterinary medicine or vaccination.
-Genus has pioneered the development of a gene editing solution that has proven to confer complete resistance to PRRSv in pigs, making animals healthier and our food supply safer and more sustainable.
+Genus has pioneered the that has proven to confer complete resistance to PRRSv in pigs, making animals healthier and our food supply safer and more sustainable.

 During FY21, we made great progress and met our programme milestones.
-We completed live animal challenge trials, with our pigs demonstrating 100% resistance to both Type I (US and European) and Type II (US and Asia) PRRSv, confirming previous academic findings.
+We completed live animal challenge trials, with our pigs demonstrating confirming previous academic findings.
 To commercialise our PRRSv-resistant pigs, regulatory approval is key.
 We were therefore pleased to submit the first two product claim and method filings to the US Food and Drug Administration.